NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans.

-Amount of scattering is inversely proportional to fourth power of wavelength.
+Amount of scattering is inversely proportional to the fourth power of wavelength.

-Wavelength of red colour is the largest so red colour is scattered the least by smoke or fog.
+The wavelength of red colour is the largest, so red colour is scattered the least by smoke or fog.

 The reddish appearance of the sun at sunrise or sunset is because the wavelength of visible light from the sun near the horizon is greater than the scattering of light by the molecules of air and other fine particles in the atmosphere.

-It passes through larger distance in the earth's atmosphere and thicker layers of air before reaching our eyes.
-Most of the blue light (shorter wavelengths) are scattered away by the particles.
+It passes through a larger distance in the Earth's atmosphere and thicker layers of air before reaching our eyes.
+Most of the blue light (shorter wavelengths) is scattered away by the particles.

-So, only red light, being of highest wavelength reaches us which gives reddish appearance of sun at sunrise or sunset.
+So, only red light, being of the highest wavelength, reaches us, which gives a reddish appearance to the sun at sunrise or sunset.

 Question:29